A stratification of moduli of arbitrarily singular curves: Moduli of subsheaves of algebras

-Of course, the algebras $\mathscr{A}$ we want to consider --- the structure sheaves of smooth curves over $S$ --- are not finite locally free.
+Of course, the algebras $\mathscr{A}$ we want to consider --- the structure sheaves of smooth curves over $S$ --- are not locally free of finite rank.
 We can remedy this by passing to finite locally free quotients of $\mathscr{A}$.
-By considering lots of such quotients, we can approximate a ``territory of a completion."
+By considering lots of such quotients, we can approximate a ``territory of a completion.''
 Let's begin by setting definitions.